Zhao Kuo: Battle of Changping

-With Zhao Kuo now in control of the largest force that Zhao had ever mustered, numbering at about 450,000 men, or most of the male population of the state of Zhao, he decided to attack the Qin forts since he was confident of his strength in numbers.
-The Battle of Changping is ranked among the most lethal military operations in history and the largest battles in history since the combined troops numbered at 1.1 million.
-The battle reflects a model of total war between states, which countries use all of their human and economic resources into warfare.
+Zhao Kuo now controlled the largest force that Zhao had ever mustered, numbering at about 450,000 men, or most of the male population of the state of Zhao.
+He decided to attack the Qin forts since he was confident of his strength in numbers.
+The Battle of Changping is ranked among the largest and most lethal military operations in history since the combined troops numbered at 1.1 million.
+The battle reflects total war between the states, with both countries using all of their human and economic resources.

 Many scholars believe that Zhao Kuo, though inexperienced, was a talented general and had the potential to become one of the best if he had enough time to develop his practical skills.
-However, the first battle that he encountered was against one of the most talented generals in Chinese history, Bai Qi, who was undefeated in the battlefield and renowned for his tactical skills in cavalry and accurate assessment of timing to attack.
-Under the stress from the King of Zhao to win the war through pitched battle, Zhao Kuo had no choice but to strike over open ground because of the shortage of supplies since most of the young males of Zhao had been fighting in Changping for over two years.
+However, he had to misfortune to face Bai Qi in his first battle.
+Bai Qi was one of the most talented generals in Chinese history, who was undefeated on the battlefield and renowned for his tactical skills with cavalry and accurate assessment of the best time to attack.
+Under pressure from the King of Zhao to win the war through a pitched battle, Zhao Kuo had no choice but to strike over open ground because of the shortage of supplies since most of the young men of Zhao had been fighting in Changping for over two years.
 In addition, many of his elite troops were mounted archers and light cavalry who were inept at defending.

 Zhao Kuo decided to break the stalemate by attacking first.
 Initially, the offensive went well; many Qin forts fell, and for a moment it seemed as if the Qin army would admit defeat.
 Seeing the retreat of the enemy, Zhao Kuo became haughty and complacent without knowing that the King of Qin had replaced the former general with Bai Qi.